8 Benefits of Using Remote Desktop Services (RDS)

 Formerly called Terminal Services (in Windows Server 2003), RDS is a cost-effective method of deploying apps to an enterprise that allows users to remotely access graphical desktops.
 It also centrally controls which remote desktop hosts can be accessed, who can specifically access them, and even device redirection.

-How Does RDS Work?
+How Does Remote Desktop Service(RDS) Work?

 In the simplest sense, RDS focuses on enabling organizations to provide better management of apps, especially in unique situations where users might not have access to a company PC.